 (Editor’s note: This story is part of a recurring series of commentaries from professionals connected to the cannabis industry.
-William Fowler is a senior adviser with Nevium Intellectual Intangible Properties, which has offices in Beverly Hills, California, and San Diego.
+William Fowler is a senior adviser with Nevium Intellectual Property Consultants, which has offices in San Diego and Beverly Hills, California.
 He previously served as a federal commissioned officer of the Internal Revenue Service, where he audited private and public companies.)

 As a former federal commissioned officer of the Internal Revenue Service, here’s my advice for cannabis companies grappling with section 280E of the U.S. tax code: Settle with the IRS rather than going to battle in U.S. Tax Court.